-Lady Liberty Coin: New $100 Coin Has Lady Liberty As A Black Woman – How To Buy The Coin [Video]
+Lady Liberty Coin: New $100 Coin Has Lady Liberty As A Black Woman — How To Buy The Coin [Video]

 — The New York Times (@nytimes) January 13, 2017

 Meanwhile, a journey through the comments on social media regarding the black woman as Lady Liberty have brought compliments as well as racist attacks.
-Folks are noticing everything on Lady Liberty, such as her facial features and more.
+Folks are noticing everything about Lady Liberty, such as her facial features and more.

 [Feautred Image by a98ntfp/Shutterstock]